Take Me Deeper

 After getting discharged, I called my daughter Aleigh, who was participating in an equestrian event at her college.
 Picking up the distraught tone in my voice, she asked.
 “Dad, what’s wrong?
 Where are you?”
 Her voice was filled with concern.
 I explained that I was at Hunterdon Medical Center ER and that I’d broken my wrist while prepping for the storm.
 Her worry deepened, and she responded, “Just wait; I’ll come pick you up and take you home.
 Love you.”
 “Love you too, Aleigh,” I replied gratefully.

 The next morning, I asked my friend John for a ride to church.
 Usually, I’d be playing my flute with the worship team on Sunday mornings, but my injury made that impossible.
 I mean, have you ever seen a one-handed flutist?
-Well, aside from Jethro Tull.
+Well, aside from Jethro Tull, of course.

 After the service, I asked John if he could take me to another church service I frequented, though not as a worship team member—just as an attendee.
-“Sure.
-No problem,” he responded.
-“I’d be glad to.”
+He happily agreed.

 We found seats at the front of the large auditorium, in the third row on the right, and stayed seated until we were invited to stand for worship.
 As the singers, guitars, and drums led us in songs of praise, I felt God’s presence surrounding me.
-With my one good arm raised in worship, I suddenly heard what I believed to be an audible voice say, “Bill, you are healed!”
-It was so clear and unmistakable that I turned around to see who had spoken.
-Yet, no one made eye contact or acknowledged the words, leaving me momentarily puzzled.
-Thinking I had imagined it, I resumed singing praises, only to hear those exact words again.
+With my one good arm raised in thanksgiving to God, I suddenly heard what I believed to be an audible voice say, “Bill, you are healed!”
+It was so clear and unmistakable that I spun around to see who had spoken.
+But no one made eye contact or acknowledged the words, leaving me momentarily puzzled.
+Wondering if I had imagined it, I resumed singing praises, only to hear those exact words again.

 Overnight Sunday and through Monday, Storm Sandy unleashed fierce winds and relentless rain.
 When it finally subsided, I stepped outside the safety of indoors to assess the damage to my property.
 While other homes had sustained damage, I was relieved to find no structural damage to mine.
 However, I was disheartened to find five trees uprooted, one of which was my favorite: a weeping willow tree.
 I wept for it as it lay on its side; its long, slender branches, which once elegantly bent towards the ground, would no longer grace my property, nor would birds perch in it.
 A profound sadness washed over me, like an unsuspecting ocean riptide pulling me deep into a sea of despair.

-Despite my overwhelming sorrow, God brought me comfort throughout the week and lifted my spirits.
-These moments of encouragement, which I call “God-incidences” or “God-winks,” were clear signs from Him, affirming that what He spoke to me and what I felt in my body at Sunday’s service were indeed His miraculous healing touch.
-Whenever doubt began to creep in, especially when the pain from my fractured wrist resurfaced, God would guide me to specific Bible passages that were undeniably meant for me.
+Despite the overwhelming sorrow I felt, God brought me comfort throughout the week and lifted my spirits.
+These moments of encouragement, which I call “God-incidences” or “God-winks,” were clear signs from Him, affirming that the healing I experienced on Sunday was truly His miraculous touch.
+Whenever doubt crept in, especially after I accidentally rolled onto my wrist in my sleep and endured excruciating pain, God would lead me to specific Bible passages that spoke directly to my heart.
+These verses were undeniably meant for me, offering guidance and reassurance in moments of uncertainty.

 AGAINST THE ODDS